dkesada/dbnR/cran-comments.md

     libs   4.5Mb

 * My package uses C++ code with Rcpp, and in linux systems this seems to cause the 'libs' folder to get bloated.

-(On my local Windows 10 machine)
-  Note: information on .o files for i386 is not available Warning in read_symbols_from_dll(so, rarch) :
-    this requires 'objdump.exe' to be on the PATH Warning in read_symbols_from_dll(so, rarch) :
-    this requires 'objdump.exe' to be on the PATH Warning in read_symbols_from_dll(so, rarch) :
-    this requires 'objdump.exe' to be on the PATH
-  Note: information on .o files for x64 is not available Warning in read_symbols_from_dll(so, rarch) :
-    this requires 'objdump.exe' to be on the PATH Warning in read_symbols_from_dll(so, rarch) :
-    this requires 'objdump.exe' to be on the PATH Warning in read_symbols_from_dll(so, rarch) :
-    this requires 'objdump.exe' to be on the PATH
-  File 'dbnR/libs/i386/dbnR.dll':
-    Found no calls to: 'R_registerRoutines', 'R_useDynamicSymbols'
-  File 'dbnR/libs/x64/dbnR.dll':
-    Found no calls to: 'R_registerRoutines', 'R_useDynamicSymbols'

-  It is good practice to register native routines and to disable symbol search.

-  See 'Writing portable packages' in the 'Writing R Extensions' manual.

-* I only get this note on my local win10 machine with R versions >4.1.1.
-I have not changed anything related to the C++ code and I did not get this note before.
-After looking for solutions to this, it seems like it has to do with some kind of interaction between devtools and Rstudio on Windows machines.

 ## Downstream dependencies
 There are no downstream dependencies